Zhaoqiang Wang

 Kilohertz volumetric imaging of in-vivo dynamics using squeezed light field microscopy

-Zhaoqiang Wang, Ruixuan Zhao, Daniel A Wagenaar, Wenjun Kang, Calvin K. Lee, William C. Schmidt, Aryan Pammar, Enbo Zhu, Gerard C.L.
-Wong, Rongguang Liang, Tzung K. Hsiai, Liang Gao
+Zhaoqiang Wang, Ruixuan Zhao, Daniel A Wagenaar, Diego Espino, Liron Sheintuch, Ohr Benshlomo, Wenjun Kang, Calvin K. Lee, William C. Schmidt, Aryan Pammar, Enbo Zhu, Jing Wang, Gerard C.L.
+Wong, Rongguang Liang, Peyman Golshani, Tzung K. Hsiai, Liang Gao

 We engineered the light field microscopy with dove prisms and anamorphic lens to exceed kilohertz volumetric frame rate for fluorescence detection.
-We demonstrated accurate tracking of blood cells in zebrafish larvae and detection of neural voltage spikes in leech ganglion.
+We demonstrated accurate tracking of blood cells in zebrafish larvae and detection of neural voltage spikes in leech ganglion and mouse hippocampus.

 Augmented light field tomography through parallel spectral encoding